trilbymedia/grav-skeleton-downloads-demo/README.md

 2. Unzip the `grav-v*.zip` file.

-3. Download and unzip the `grav-skeleton-downloads.zip` Skeleton package and unzip it.
+3. Download and unzip the `grav-skeleton-downloads-demo.zip` Skeleton package and unzip it.

 4. Replace the default `user/` folder with this skeleton's extracted folder, and rename it to `user/`